RouninMedia/Da3SH/README.md

      </CENTER>
     </BODY>

-And, in any case, who said we had to have one or the other?
-Why can't a page be separated into page components and each page component be separated into technologies?
+And, in any case, who said we had to have one type of separation or the other?
+Why can't a page be separated into page components *and* each page component be separated into technologies?

 That's not going to be possible, of course, *if* every page component is built exclusively out of javascript.

-But in **Da3SH**, rich components *aren't* made out of javascript - they're simply JSON-formatted data.
+But in **Da3SH**, rich components *aren't* made out of javascript - they're simply JSON-formatted *data*.

 That data can be automatically translated *by* any language *into* any language you like.